9242

 Adapting your content format to match search intent helps ensure that when people do land on your page, they find exactly what they’re looking for—which improves dwell time, reduces bounce rates, and ultimately boosts your search rankings.

-Before you start crafting content around your newly found easy-to-rank keywords, it’s wise to examine the search engine results pages for them.
+Before you start crafting content around your newly found low competition keywords, it’s wise to examine the search engine results pages for them.
 This reveals what’s already ranking, how strong the competition is, and what type of content Google deems most relevant.

 To do this in Rank Tracker, stay in the same Keyword Sandox module.
 Find the keyword you want to analyze the SERP for and click on the chart icon in the Keyword Difficulty column.